Searching and Evaluating EC Schemas

 Math modeling: where all the above metrics can be calculated.
 It can use simple data sheets containing formulas, or a program to do MTTL matrix solving.

-Iterative simulation: simulate day to day datacenter node failres and repair.
-The data center is filled with ECed objets.
+Iterative simulation: simulate day to day datacenter node failures and repair.
+The data center is filled with ECed objects.
 See how the data availability reacts.
 The model can input with production live traces (obtained from paper/publications).

 Optimal EC schema searching: combine all the auto tools, may employ Machine Learning, or Gene, or other searching algorithms.